 Tommi Thompson has worked for the Wisconsin Women’s Health Foundation since its first year of operation and has over the past fifteen years become an advocate for women’s health at both the state and national level.
 Her focus is to identify and implement innovative ways to get information to consumers, connect them with resources, and to help them make lifestyle changes.

-Tommi serves on committees for Community Health Charities, Wisconsin Health Access Network, National Partnership to help Pregnant Smokers Quit Smoking and the National Health Initiative on Domestic Violence, National Health Care Standards Project.
+Tommi had served on committees for Community Health Charities, Wisconsin Health Access Network, National Partnership to help Pregnant Smokers Quit Smoking and the National Health Initiative on Domestic Violence, National Health Care Standards Project.
 Her work has resulted in such recognition for the WWHF as the Community Health Care Leadership Award from Johnson & Johnson, a domestic violence leadership award from the Wisconsin Coalition Against Domestic Violence, and a Robert Wood Johnson’s Vice President’s Award.

 As Program Director since 1997, Julie Whitehorse’s focus is on our outreach program operations.
 She relates to all WWHF audiences but specifically to program staff, our partners, the professional community, and volunteers.
 She insures that program efforts are consistent with and supportive of the WWHF’s overall strategic plan, mission, and vision.

 Julie is a member of the Wisconsin Heart Disease & Stroke Alliance, participates on the Steering Committee for Wisconsin United for Mental Health, and serves as the WWHF liaison to the Wisconsin Well Woman Program.